 Before field deployment, invest in a staged progression from simulation to supervised deployment to full autonomy:

-- •: use digital twins of the site to validate patrol coverage, sensor fusion, and decision-making under a wide range of conditions and adversarial scenarios.
+- Digital twins of the site to validate patrol coverage, sensor fusion, and decision making under a wide range of conditions.

-- •Closed-course testing: controlled environments to stress-test perception, planning, and collision avoidance; verify fail-safe behaviors and recovery processes.
+- Closed-course testing to stress-test perception, planning, and collision avoidance; verify fail-safe behaviors and recovery processes.

-- •Shadow deployments: run in parallel with human security staff to compare outcomes without risking safety; gradually raise autonomy levels as confidence grows.
+- Shadow deployments to run alongside human staff to compare outcomes without risking safety; gradually raise autonomy levels as confidence grows.

-- •Field pilot programs: time-bound pilots on well-defined site zones with explicit success criteria for coverage, alert accuracy, and incident response times.
+- Field pilot programs with well-defined success criteria for coverage, alert accuracy, and incident response times.

 Strategic Perspective